Yuanyuan-Shi/PowerOutagePredictor/README.md

 Contains the data used in this project.
 It also contains a directory "backup" that contains pre-processed data; this directory should be ignored except by contributors to this project.

 ### Docs
 Documentation regarding this project.
-To view the API documentation, go to the \_build folder and open index.html.
-There are also presentations and poster for more information regarding this project.
+To view the API documentation, open the API Documentation.md file.
+The Presentations and poster directory contains more information about this project.
+The build\_ directory and the rest of the files are related to Sphinx autodocumentation tool that we are planning to implement.
+For now, simply open the API documentation.md file.

 ### GUI demo
 GUI implementation of this project.
 Note that this is still not fully functional.
 Currently the GUI can display the history of outages, but the prediction algorithm has yet to be implemented into the GUI.